-During February, the Senior Class hosted a Kindergarten – Sixth grade Mother Son Game Night and a Father Daughter Dance.
+During January, CCA hosted a Father-Daughter Dance, with a Kindergarten – Sixth grade Mother Son Game Night coming up later this year.
 These events encourage parents to build relationships with their children in fun active ways.
 There is no better feeling a child can have then to feel totally special and loved by their parent.
 Children need personal undivided attention from each of their parents.
 But in our busy schedules, we rarely take the time to do this.

 In Proverbs 22:6, the Bible says to “Train a child in the way he should go and when he is old he will not turn from it.”
 Training is not just teaching the child to do something one time.
 Training consists of daily routine and commitment.
 Parents and Educators need to join together to be Christ like examples while consistently building the relationship.
 This is why Christian education is so important!
 The school can join with the family and train the next generation.

 Part of the training for the Senior Class is an international mission trip.
 In order to go on the trip, students will work closely with the Senior Class Advisers to raise needed funds.
 These fundraisers serve the Christian Central Academy community and bring parents and children together while helping to raise money.
-To find future fundraisers and upcoming events go to christiancentralacademy.com.
+To find future fundraisers and upcoming events, go to christianca.com/events.

 by Deborah R Wade (High School Division Head)